seongwoncho/top_us_youtubers_2024/README.md

 - Where is the data coming from?
 The data is sourced from Kaggle (an Excel extract), [see here to find it.](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download)

-As Kaggle dataset does not have data for views and subscribers, I collect those data from YouTubeusing google API.
+As Kaggle dataset does not have data for views and subscribers, I collect those data from YouTube using google API.